-‘I did everything I could out there’: Former UW star Ben Burr-Kirven makes strong case for a roster spot with Seahawks
+‘I did everything I could’: Former UW star Ben Burr-Kirven makes strong case for Seahawks roster spot

 “He had a huge game,” Seahawks coach Pete Carroll said.
 “He was making plays everywhere.
 It’s really important for him.
 He’s trying to make the club.
 We’ll take a look at all that.
 He had a great opportunity to play all night long.
 He was up for it.”

 As a senior at UW last year, Burr-Kirven led the nation in tackles, with 176, and earned first-team All-America recognition.
-The Seahawks selected him the fifth round of April’s draft, but less than two weeks later he learned he had a sports hernia injury that required surgery in mid-May.
+The Seahawks selected him the fifth round of April’s draft, but less than two weeks later he learned he had a sports-hernia injury that required surgery in mid-May.

 What was initially supposed to be a six-week recovery dragged on into the first week of training camp in late July.
 It set Burr-Kirven back among the rookie class.